The forward-backward asymmetry induced $CP$ asymmetry in ${\overline{B}}^{0}\rightarrow K^{-}\pi^{+}\pi^{0}$ in phase space around the resonances ${\overline{K}}^{*}(892)^{0}$ and ${\overline{K}}^{*}_{0}(700)$: Abstract

 \section{Abstract}

 The interference between amplitudes corresponding to different intermediate resonances plays an important role in generating large CP asymmetries in phase space in multi-body decays of bottom and charmed mesons.
 In this paper, we study the CP violation in the decay channel ${\overline{B}}^{0}\rightarrow K^{-}\pi^{+}\pi^{0}$ in phase space region where the intermediate resonances $\overline{K}^{*}(892)^{0}$ and ${\overline{K}^{*}_{0}(700)}$ dominate.
 The Forward-Backward Asymmetry (FBA) and the CP asymmetry induced by FBA (FB-CPA), which are closely related to the interference effects between the two aforementioned resonances, are especially investigated.
-The correlation of the behaviour of FBA and FB-CPA with the relative strong phase between the amplitude is analyzed.
+The non-trivial correlation between FBA and FB-CPA is analyzed.
+The analysis indicates that the FB-CPAs around the resonance $\overline{K}^{*}(892)^{0}$ can be as large as about 35\%, which can be potentially accessible by Belle and Belle-II collaborations in the near future.